-Non-dam removal construction activities (e.g., staging areas, temporary spoils, construction trailer sites) may occur near wetland habitats.
-The Renewal Corporation will review construction designs to identify if any temporary construction sites are near existing non-reservoir dependent wetlands.
-If temporary construction sites are near non-reservoir dependent wetlands, the

-Renewal Corporation will establish a 20- foot wetland buffer prior to construction activities to minimize unnecessary impacts to wetlands.
-The Renewal Corporation will review delineated wetland locations within the California Terrestrial and Wildlife Management Plan Boundary and identify wetlands that will require a buffer, see Appendix A - Figure 7.
-The Renewal Corporation will demarcate the 20-foot buffer with flagging or fencing as needed.
+Non-dam removal construction activities (e.g., staging areas, temporary spoils and construction trailer sites) may occur near wetland habitats.
+The Renewal Corporation will review construction designs and delineated wetland locations within the California Terrestrial and Wildlife Management Plan Boundary to determine if any temporary construction sites are near existing non-reservoir dependent wetlands, see Appendix A - Figure 6.
+If temporary construction sites are near non-reservoir dependent wetlands, the Renewal Corporation will establish wetland buffers that meet all applicable legal requirements prior to the start of construction activities.
+Independent of the legal requirements, the wetland buffer established by the Renewal Corporation will be a minimum of 20 feet in order to minimize unnecessary impacts to wetlands.
+The Renewal Corporation will demarcate the wetland buffer with flagging or fencing, as needed.